Climatik-Project/Climatik-Project/README.md

 ### 7.2.1 vLLM Deployment

 vLLM creates deployments for serving LLM inference.
-Each vLLM deployment is associated with a KEDA ScaleObject that defines the scaling behavior based on the incoming workload.
+Each vLLM deployment is associated with a KEDA ScaledObject that defines the scaling behavior based on the incoming workload.

 Here's an example of a vLLM deployment: